Current Accounts Icon

 The amount of funding required

-The credit interest you could earn
+The interest you could earn

 The cost of an overdraft

-How you want to use the account
+How you want to manage the account

-Cost for cash
+Cost of cash withdrawals

 Should I get a savings account or a current account?